ssmirr/appdev-chapters/sample_data.md

 A "task" is just a small program that does useful things in our application like backing up the database, generating reports, or sending out email notices to your users.
 With everything in Rails, there is a designated location for the files that define the tasks for our application, `lib/tasks/`.

-Now that we have found where our `sample_data` task should live, let's start building a task that can be called in the terminal.
+Now that we know where our `sample_data` task should live, let's start building a task that can be called in the terminal.

 ### The start